Tragedy is thrown our way to give us a purpose. Doing my part to find a cure for Huntington’s Disease is mine.

 Since the discovery of the gene that causes HD, scientific research has accelerated and much has been added to our understanding of Huntington’s Disease and its effects upon different individuals.
 By continuing to increase our investment in both clinical and basic HD research each year, breakthroughs in treatment – and a cure – will be forthcoming.

-Peter and I are hosting three HDSA Team Hope Run/Walks in 2017.
-Milwaukee, Madison, and the Fox Valley.
-Stay tuned for details!
+Peter and I are hosting four HDSA Team Hope Run/Walks in 2018.
+Milwaukee, Madison, Eau Claire and the Fox Valley.

 The Team Hope Walk program is HDSA’s signature grassroots fundraising campaign designed to provide hope and support for those touched by this devastating disease.
 All proceeds support HDSA’s mission to improve the lives of people affected by HD and their families.
 Since their inception in 2007, Team Hope Walks have occurred in over 100 different cities and have raised over $10 million for the cause.